Roman Aguilera

 Mobile Wireless Health Monitoring: Implementation of a Miniaturized Programmable System-on-a-Chip

-Roman was an Embedded Systems Researcher at the UCSD Neural Interaction Laboratory for 2 years.
+Roman was an Embedded Systems Researcher and Engineer at the UCSD Neural Interaction Laboratory for 2 years.
 He worked with the Programmable-System-on-Chip 4 BLE, leveraging the onboard modules such as the analog-to-digital converter, operational amplifier, and Bluetooth-Low-Energy transmitter to create a prototype device that transmits epidermal sensor information to a smartphone application and computer.
 He programmed the microcontroller in C, wired the electrical components, and also redesigned the electrical circuits.
 His work contributed to a larger project that was published in Advanced Materials 2017.

 EDUCATION